WhiteNoiz-22/Irish-Weather-Application/README.md

 - **User-friendly interface**: A clean and easy-to-navigate UI built with **Bootstrap 5**, designed for smooth user experience.
 - **7 Day Forecast**: Will display a 7 day forecast for the search location.
 - **Dynamic Background Colours**: Background colours in the current build will change based on the current weather.
+- **Hourly Forecast**: Will display an hourly forecast for the next 24 hours within the entered location.
+Default location is Dublin.
+- **Interactive Weather Map**: The weather map will display hourly weather information for 8 locations across Irelnad.

 ---